WE’RE HERE TO HELP

 There are physiological changes that take place in the body when we become sexually aroused.
 Most women describe themselves as “turned on” when they occur.
 There are subtle changes that we may not notice along with some that are more obvious.
 In some women the problem is that these physiological changes are not taking place.
 In other women changes may be taking place but they might not be aware of them.
 That is why the medical community has split arousal issues into two groups: “objective arousal,” arousal that we can measure (with proper equipment) and “subjective arousal” which is how the woman feels.
 Read

 “Orgasm” is the word used to describe the intense sensation experienced at the peak of sexual excitement.
 Most women (hovering somewhere around 96%) can have orgasms.
-There is a direct correlation between ability to experience orgasm and sexual satisfaction (as most women who have them will generally assure you).
-The corollary, that the inability to achieve orgasm lowers a woman’s level sexual satisfaction, is also true.
+If you’re having difficulty experiencing orgasms, the new O-Shot treatment may be right for you.
 Read